alipouw13/ai-powerbi/modules/8-advanced-ai.md

 2. Build these analytical visuals:

 **A. Correlation Matrix**
-- Create scatter plots showing relationships between:
+- Create scatter plots showing:
+    - Revenue Won and Discount % by Product Category
-  - Discount % vs. Win Rate
+    - Revenue Won and Discount % by Campaign Name
-  - Deal Size vs. Sales Cycle Length
+    - Revenue Won and Close % by Campaign Name
-  - Territory vs. Product Category Performance
+    - Revenue Won and Close % by Product Category

 **B. Outlier Detection**
-- Use box plots to identify outliers in:
-  - Deal values by category
-  - Sales cycle duration
-  - Rep performance metrics
+- Identify outliers in the scatterplot data

 **C. Clustering Analysis**
 - Create scatter plots with clustering
 - Group customers by behavior patterns
-- Identify distinct market segments
+- Identify market opportunities

 ## Exercise 8.3: Executive Summary Page
 **Goal**: Create a high-level executive dashboard.